NahyukLEE/OIE/docs/DATA.md

 ## Run

-You should change 'model_name' and select camera which is used.
+You should change 'model_name' , 'file_path' and select camera which is used.

 Run the script , and go to Render Mode > rendering